BillyDM/awesome-audio-dsp/FREE_ONLINE_TEXTBOOKS_AND_COURSES.md

   - Relatively heavy on mathematics.

 - [`Think DSP`] by Allen B. Downey
-  - A great book that teaches many fundamental DSP concepts using Python.
+  - Another great book for beginners that teaches many fundamental DSP concepts using Python.
+  - Teaches concepts from a programming-based approach, rather than an abstract mathematical approach.
-  - Requires knowledge of complex numbers, integral calculus, and Python.
+  - Requires some knowledge of complex numbers, integral calculus, and Python.

 - [`MIT OCW: Signals and Systems`] by Prof. Dennis Freeman
   - A free online college level course including pre-recorded video lectures, lecture notes, and assignments.